ANGEL ROSE INTERVIEW

 What is, or could be, a literary rock star?

 Rock stars were edgy once, then their transgression became mere hedonism propped up by bloated capital and a form of idolatry that resulted in legal immunity.
-Actually living wild on the margins is different, so I started to imagine myself an arch artistic outsider, the rock star of transgressive lit.
-A complete unknown!
-A real rolling stone.
-But a man must not let his beast be his master.
-Otherwise you're no better than Bill Wyman.
+Actually living wild on the margins is different.
+By now, I just want to write, work on my life, figure things out.
+I’m enjoying a simpler life.

 We already made a playlist for The Great Big Thing Crawling All Over Me, but what would you put yours?